sebastianjkern/sdf_ui/README.md

 - [ ] Black and white to sdf conversion using go
 - [ ] Native Support for animation
+    - Maybe with some form of state machine (user defines states of the ui and defines functions that morph between them)
 - [ ] Vector Fields
 - [ ] Voronoi sdf (Basically many overlayed circle sdfs)
 - [ ] Text rendering (Stroke rendering of single letters already possible)